oroinc/documentation/user/back-office/system/workflows/system-workflows/unqualified-lead.rst

    .. image:: /user/img/system/workflows/unqualified_sales_lead_deactivate_from_grid.png
       :alt: Deactivate unqualified sales lead workflow from the table of all workflows

-   Alternatively, click once on the workflow to open its page, and on the workflow page click |IcDeactivate| **Deactivate** on the top right.
+   Alternatively, click on the workflow to open its page, and on the workflow page click |IcDeactivate| **Deactivate** on the top right.

    .. image:: /user/img/system/workflows/deactivate_unqualified_sales_lead_workflow_wf_page.png
       :alt: Deactivate unqualified sales lead workflow from its page